TL;DR

 • Obtain explicit written consent for telemarketing calls and messages, including robocalls and pre-recorded messages.

-• Comply with the National Do Not Call (DNC) Registry and maintain their internal do not call lists to avoid contacting registered individuals.
+• Comply with the National DNC Registry and maintain internal Do-Not-Call lists to avoid contacting registered individuals.
 Keep in mind that some states also have their own DNC regulations that differ from federal ones.

 • Call only during specific hours, typically between 8 a.m. and 9 p.m. in the recipient’s time zone.
 Note that some states have their own specific calling hours.